Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 First of all, you should give your pet a home checkup once a week.
 Schedule a regular time so that it becomes a habit.
 If you find that you are not compliant with a once a week schedule, try for some other recurrence that you are more likely to stick with.

 As part of the weekly checkup, inspect your dog or cat’s ears.
-You don’t need an otoscope, but if you want one, you can buy one from Amazon.com.
-All you really need to do is look and smell in the ear holes.
+You don’t need an otoscope, but if you want one, you can buy one online.
+And if you buy from smile.amazon.com, you can choose a dog or cat charity which will get a small percentage of the proceeds.
+However, all you really need to do is look and smell in the ear holes.
 You may also gently rub some cotton in the ear, not too deeply, and then smell and inspect the cotton for signs of trouble.

 There is no standard timetable for when you ought to clean your pet’s ears.
 The situation varies from pet to pet, depending mostly on health and type of ear.
 While an inspection ought to be done regularly, overzealous cleanings can cause problems.
 Your dog or cat’s ears are naturally equipped with healthy bacteria, and if there is no sign of a problem, it’s best to leave the ears alone.
 Do your sight and smell inspections, though.

-Some healthy pets with standup ears never need an ear cleaning.
+Some healthy pets with stand-up ears never need an ear cleaning, particularly if they don’t run around in dirty areas.
 Floppy-eared dogs, on the other hand, often need weekly cleanings.
-Pay particular attention during your scheduled home health checks if your pets have floppy ears, are young, unhealthy, have taken antibiotics, or have a history of ear problems.
+Pay particular attention during your scheduled home health checks if your pets have floppy ears, are young, unhealthy, have taken antibiotics, run through brush, or have a history of ear problems.

 If you take your pet to a groomer, that groomer is probably cleaning your pet’s ears.
 They are also probably pulling hair out of your dog’s ears.
 This may be a good thing, but it also might not.
 Each dog is different, but groomers are usually trained to do this with every dog.
 They also often use an ear powder and sometimes use Nair.
 If you take your pet to a groomer, ask for a complete description of what they do to your pet.
 Be informed.
 Do your research and talk to your holistic veterinarian about any practices you are unsure about.
 And ask the groomer not to put perfume on your dog or cat when they are done.
 Your pet doesn’t want it, and neither should you.